AlessioAnalytics/turtlebot3_machine_learning/README.md

 where $STAGE_PARAM has to be replaced with a number from 1 to 4 depending on the stage you want to start.

+If no simulation is starting on your screen make sure `$DISPLAY` is set correctly.

 If you run into problems with logging or database cfg files disable logging in turtlebot3_dqn.py